Manchester United talks with Erik ten Hag; Paul Pogba discusses future

 Pogba reveals depression, constant uncertainty over Man United role

-In other Manchester United news, Paul Pogba has revealed he suffered from depression when Jose Mourinho was manager of the Old Trafford club.
+In other Manchester United news, Paul Pogba, 29, has revealed he suffered from depression when Jose Mourinho was manager of the Old Trafford club.

 Mourinho publicly called out Pogba on many occasions and the French star was often left out of the team.
 Speaking to French outlet Le Figaro while on international duty with Les Bleus, Pogba had the following to say about Mourinho’s time in charge at United.